jyutzler/Bridge-Systems/system.md

 This branch contains a Markdown file "system.md" that describes the bridge system used by Jeff Yutzler and Donna Hickling.
 It is a 2 over 1 game force (no exceptions) with other commonly used conventions.
-It is suitable for intermediate club players.
+It is suitable for advancing club players.

 ## General Approach
 Two-over-one game forcing with five-card majors

 Strong forcing opening: 2♣;
-## Balanced Openings
+## Balanced Opening Hands
 Balanced hands have either 4-3-3-3, 4-4-3-2, or 5-3-3-2 distribution.
 This includes five-card majors unless the major is particularly strong.
 Semi-balanced hands with either 5-4-2-2 or 6-3-2-2 distribution